top of page

 • Use of tables/chairs must be requested in advance

-• All promotional materials must include the High Point Arts Council logo and website link
+• All promotional materials must include the High Point Arts Council grantee logo and website link

 • Events that are religious or political in nature are not eligible for consideration.